 Bon Dimanche: supporting the agroecological transition of the dairy industry

-Bon Dimanche markets organic, local and gourmet dairy desserts thanks to its network of micro-dairies located near major conurbations.
+Bon Dimanche markets organic, local and gourmet dairy desserts thanks to its network of micro-dairies located near metropolitan areas.
 Here's why we support them.

-The concentrated, specialized agricultural model is running out of steam
+The condensed, specialized agricultural model is running out of steam

 Negative externalities force us to rethink agricultural practices